Stephen Duneier: Career as a cognitive science practitioner

-Duneier now speaks and writes about his experience and how others can take what we have learned from research conducted in the field of cognitive science in order to make better decisions and achieve bigger goals.
+Duneier now speaks and writes about his experience and how others can take insights from research conducted in the field of cognitive science in order to make better decisions and achieve bigger goals.

 Career as a lecturer

-Duneier teaches undergraduate and graduate level courses on Decision Analysis in the College of Engineering at the University of California in Santa Barbara.
+Duneier teaches undergraduate and graduate level courses on decision analysis in the College of Engineering at the University of California in Santa Barbara.

 Career as an artist

 Duneier is an installation artist, part of the fiber-art movement known as Yarnbombing.
 His installations exist for just 9 days typically in Los Padres National Forest.

 As part of his 2012 resolution to learn 12 new skills, Duneier learned how to knit.
 His first project was the covering of a 40-foot tall eucalyptus tree, 2.6 miles up the Cold Spring Trail in Santa Barbara, California.
 It required 450 square feet of knitted material.
 The installation remained for just 9 days and all material used was donated to Warm Up America, a charity in North Carolina.

 The following year he wrapped a massive boulder atop the Saddlerock hiking trail above Montecito, California.

 His third installation was a large spiderweb made out of yarn which covered Sasquatch Cave in The Playgrounds at Lizard's Mouth.

 For his fourth installation, Duneier created a giant starfish made with reflective yarn from Red Heart Yarns and hung it 40 feet above the Seven Falls Trail.

 His fifth installation occurred at Santa Barbara City College where he laid out nearly 2,500 square feet of knitted and crocheted pieces on their lawn.

 For his sixth installation, he invited fiber artists from around the world to collaborate with him by sending crocheted and knitted pieces of any size, shape, color and style to participate.
 He received contributions from 388 artists in 36 countries and all 50 US States.
 Combined with his own work, he wrapped 18 giant boulders at Lizards Mouth in the Los Padres National Forest above Santa Barbara in California.

 His most recent project was called the Alien Campsite where he incorporated additional materials including fiberglass, wood, and metal in addition to yarn.
 He created 10 aliens and 24 tents for the installation which lasted just 36 hours before being ripped apart by high winds in the canyon.
 The installation was permitted by the US Forest Service for the area just below the Davey Brown Trailhead.
 It incorporated Duneier's own work plus contributions from 656 fiber artists from 41 countries and all 50 states.

 Duneier's work is represented by the Sullivan Goss Gallery.

-As part of his stated mission to build a global community kind and creative people, Duneier hosts the Yarnbomber podcast in which he features interviews with famous yarnbombers from around the world including Carol Hummel, London Kaye and Jessie Hemmons.
+As part of his stated mission to build a global community of kind and creative people, Duneier hosts the Yarnbomber podcast in which he features interviews with famous yarnbombers from around the world including Carol Hummel, London Kaye and Jessie Hemmons.